 Our inspiration for our Valentine’s drink is Montana’s most beloved berry—the huckleberry.
 Coveted by bears and humans alike, the abundant, but fleeting season, makes the berries perfect for jam.
 Combine ginger and mint with an abundant serving of spirits and it will be sure to warm the blood.

-*If you’re looking for a once-in-a-lifetime gift for your loved one, give a trip to The Ranch.
-Our spring Romance Retreat Special begins April 1st.
+*If you’re looking for a once-in-a-lifetime gift for your loved one, consider a trip to The Ranch!

 I’ll Be Your Huckleberry

 - Splash of simple syrup

 - 1 ¼ oz.
 Montgomery Distillery Quicksilver Vodka

 - 1 oz.
 44 North Huckleberry Vodka

 - Zest of lime